unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 Jomo:

-- Account may be required for some features
+- Account may be needed for some features

 - Privacy-conscious design